Texture Memory-Augmented Deep Patch-Based Image Inpainting

 \textbf{Quantitative Results.} Following previous studies, we employ two kinds of metrics to measure distortion and perceptual quality, respectively.
-For distortion measurement, $l_1$ error, Peak Signal-to-Noise Ratio (PSNR), structural similarity index (SSIM) and total variation loss (TV loss) are adopted.
+For distortion measurement, $l_1$ error, Peak Signal-to-Noise Ratio (PSNR), structural similarity index (SSIM), and total variation loss (TV loss) are adopted.
 As for the perceptual measurement, we use Fr\'{e}chet Inception Distance (FID)~\cite{heusel2017gans} to show the Wasserstein-2 distance between two distributions.
 The evaluation results on Places validation set are reported in Tab.~\ref{tab:places}.
+Except for GL~\cite{iizuka2017globally}, we directly use the released pre-trained weights and evaluate them in the same testing scheme.
+The quantitative results of the baseline methods may be different from their papers, because we apply different testing schemes, e.g., the setting of mask ratios.

 The proposed T-MAD achieves competitive results compared with previous works.
 The better performance in PSNR and SSIM demonstrates that the patch-based generation can also contribute effectively to structural recovery.
 The lower FID score suggests our method is more effective in synthesizing realistic texture on such challenging dataset.
 It is noted that PatchMatch is doing better on TV metric because the method directly copies raw image patches.